yereverluvinunclebert/GDIP-Image-List/README.md

 ![hollerith0002](https://github.com/user-attachments/assets/f661e9c0-40ad-4c83-ad49-6a3de44077fd)

+In SteamyDock all the images are loaded at startup into two scripting.dictionaries, one for the large images and the other for the small images.
+They are then pulled from the dictionary as needed.

-The GDIPImageList is used to place the Jpeg images on the top of the form for the configuration window for all of my recent steampunk 'widgets'
+The GDIPImageList is also used to place the Jpeg images on the top of the configuration form for all of my recent steampunk 'widgets'.

 ![gdpImageList001](https://github.com/user-attachments/assets/48b95067-c772-40b7-81d0-ffc55f0bf32e)